reidys/Itron-EverBlu-Cyble/README.md

 ![Cyble Meter Label](EverBlu-Cyble-Meter.png)

 5. Compile the code with `make`
-6. Run `everblu_meters`, after ~2s your meter data should be on the screen.
+6. Run `everblu_meters-Data`, after ~2s your meter data should be on the screen.

 $ ./everblu_meters-Data
 - Liters: 1711041